-School Progress towards its goals in 2016
+School Progress towards its goals in 2017

-In 2016 the college implemented the initiatives developed as part of the major school review undertaken in 2015.
-A new principal, a new strategic direction and a focus on continuous improvement which was undertaken in a positive and collaborative manner - harnessing the successes and talents of the existing school community and building a vision for a brighter future.
+In 2017 the College continued the implementation of the initiatives developed as part of the major school review undertaken in 2015.
+Our College has continued to harness the successes and talents of the existing school community and building a vision for a brighter future.
+The positive learning culture at Heatley Secondary College is developing well.

-The goals for 2016:
+The goals for 2017:

-- Improve pedagogical practice with a goal of 75% pass rate across the college - Improve student behaviour with a goal of 90% "C" or better for behaviour on report cards - Improve student attendance with a goal of 85% - Improve college belief with a goal of 90% "This is a good school" on School Opinion Surveys
+- Improve pedagogical practice with a goal of 80% pass rate across the College - Improve student behaviour with a goal of 90% "C" or better for behaviour on report cards - Improve student attendance with a goal of 87% - Improve College belief with a goal of 90% "This is a good school" on School Opinion Surveys

-Outcomes for 2016:
+Outcomes for 2017:

-- Achievement: 77.4% pass rate; 30% A&B Achievement - Behaviour: 89.1% "C" or better on report cards - Attendance: 84.2% - School Opinion Survey: "This is a good school" Parents 90%; Students 86.2%; Staff 91.1%
+- Achievement: 75.8% pass rate; 32.6% A&B Achievement - Behaviour: 87.2% "C" or better on report cards - Attendance: 85.1% - School Opinion Survey: "This is a good school" Parents 96.1%; Students 84.3%; Staff 93.3%